learn-co-curriculum/dsc-statistical-power-lab/README.md

 A researcher wants to study how daily protein supplementation in the elderly population will affect baseline liver fat.
 The study budget will allow enrollment of 24 patients.
 Half will be randomized to a placebo group and half to the protein supplement treatment group and the trial will be carried out over one month.
 It is desired to see whether the mean change in percentage of liver fat from baseline to the end of the study differs between the two groups in the study.

-So we have the null hypothesis
+With this, the researcher writes the null hypothesis

 **There is no difference between experimental and control means i.e. H0 is equal to H1**